mapeditor/tiled/docs/reference/tmx-map-format.rst

    ``float``, ``bool``, ``color`` or ``file`` (defaults to ``string``) (since 0.16, with ``color`` and ``file`` added in 0.17).
--  **value:** The value of the property. (default string is "", default number is 0, default color is #00000000, default file is "." (the current file's parent directory))
+-  **value:** The value of the property. (default string is "", default number is 0, default boolean is "false", default color is #00000000, default file is "." (the current file's parent directory))

 Boolean properties have a value of either "true" or "false".